H0541yomi/CarConnect/README.md

+# CarConnect – The Social Media for Car Enthusiasts

+## Overview
+CarConnect is a niche social media platform built for people who live and breathe cars.
+From group chats (like Bimmerpost forums) to a personalized “Suggested for You” car parts recommendation system, CarConnect is designed to connect enthusiasts, advertisers, and organizers in one unified space.

+With dedicated tools for:
+- **Users** to share builds, ask questions, and join communities
+- **Advertisers** to reach an engaged audience
+- **Event organizers** to host meets and showcases
+- **Moderators** to keep the platform safe and welcoming

+CarConnect brings the entire automotive world into one application.

+---

+## Features
+- Group chat functionality with moderation tools and bots
+- Content feed for posts, photos, and videos
+- Personalized recommendations for car parts based on similar user builds
+- Advertiser dashboard with ad posting, analytics, and trending insights
+- Event management tools with RSVPs, updates, and media galleries
+- Profile pages for all users with bios, car lists, and posts
+- Streamlit-powered front end and Flask-based REST API

+## Technology Stack
+- **Frontend:** Streamlit
+- **Backend:** Flask (Python)
+- **Database:** MySQL
+- **Containerization:** Docker & Docker Compose
+- **Data Generation:** Mockaroo / Python Faker

+##Team Members
+Sam Penubothula
+William Wei
+Ethan Cabalona
+Brian Kubinec
+Ayan Imran

 # Spring 2025 CS 3200 Project Template Repository

 This repo is a template for your semester project.
 It includes most of the infrastructure setup (containers), sample databases, and example UI pages.
 Explore it fully and ask questions!